Based on our research and reviews, here are the 7 best dash cams under $100:

 The dash cam shuts off and turns on automatically, but the parking monitor is on 24 hours a day.
 It’s set to record 30 seconds worth of video when any sort of external force is detected.

-Insert a 128GB microSD card into the dash cam for storage.
-To save battery, the screen saver mode activates to display the date and time stamp.
-It also has audio recording to add to the long list of features this cheap dash cam has.
+Insert a 128GB microSD memory card into the dash cam for storage.
+To save battery best, the screen saver mode activates to display the date and time stamp.
+It also has an audio recording to add to the long list of features this cheap dash cam has.

 - It comes with a nano-coating 6G lens module with a large aperture for superior image quality.